bugLoverIO/PlatformIO-GDB/README.md

     ]
 }
 ```
-Make sure to repalce the following entries with your executable paths
+Make sure to repalce the following entries with your executable paths & environment.
 - "miDebuggerPath"  \<GDBpipe PATH\> (between quotes)
 - "miDebuggerServerAddress" : \<USB serial port\> (between qutoes)
 - "miDebuggerArgs" : --gdb=\<lx106 xtensa GDB path\> (full option should be between quotes)

 # Limitations
 - 8266 features **ONE Hardware break point** only, thus setting two or more break points will lead GDB to exit.
-- launch.json is an automaticaly generated file, thus changing platformio.ini configuration will erase the changes, make sure to store it somewhere else.
+- launch.json is an automaticaly generated file, thus updating platformio.ini configuration will erase the changes, make sure to store it somewhere before any change.
 - func parameter must be a 'C' function name.
 It can't be <file name>:<line> syntax.
 - init parameter set to false should be used with disabling -DGDBSTUB_BREAK_ON_INIT, but then attaching GDB to the 8266 is not reliable
-- last but not the least, xtensa GDB remains fragile, and time to time VSC "continue" button does not work.
-One solution seems to be 'reflash the SW'.
+- last but not the least, xtensa GDB remains fragile, and time to time VSC "continue" button does not work as expected.
+One solution seems to be 'reflash the SW and try again'.

 # Enjoy